awatson1978/MSIB32500/lectures/lecture1.md

 ```

 ## Navigation
-1. List files in your home directory
+-List files in your home directory
 ```bash
 ls            ### List the files in your current directory ls -a         ### List the files in your current directory; do not ignore entries starting with .
 ```
-2. Change current directory to the root of the file system and explore the directory structure
+-Change current directory to the root of the file system and explore the directory structure
 ```bash
 cd /          ### / represents the root of the file system ls -l         ### List files in long format